 Joly Zou, founder, Solocal Travel – empowers women around the world to gain personal freedom via travelling;

 Caroline Zimba, founder, Zimbayoga Ltd – the Destress in the City program by Zimbayoga empowers people with tools to lead inspired, healthy happy lives through the practice of yoga by bringing wellness into the workplace;

 Eni Adeyemo, founder, Barbell Brunch Club – a fitness company/community where women can meet others and work out together;

-Hema Selvaraj, founder, Hep Audrey Limited – a British jewelry brand selling beautiful and exquisite jewelry made from Sterling Silver or Gold featuring only natural, handpicked gemstones.
+Hema Selvaraj, founder, Hep Audrey Limited – a British jewellery brand selling beautiful and exquisite jewellery made from Sterling Silver or Gold featuring only natural, handpicked gemstones.